Isolation & Returning to School

 - Take care of yourself.
 Get rest and stay hydrated.
 Contact your doctor if you have concerns or if your symptoms worsen.

 - Notify contacts.
-Contact your school and let them know about your positive test result.
-Work with your school to identify and notify close contacts.
+Contact your school or employer and let them know about your positive test result.
+Work with your school or employer to identify and notify close contacts.
 A close contact is anyone who was recently within 6 feet of you for at least 15 minutes.

 - Monitor your symptoms.
 The most common symptoms of COVID-19 are fever, cough, and/or shortness of breath, although many other symptoms are also possible.
 If you develop worsening symptoms or have difficulty breathing, you should get medical care right away.
 If you have a medical emergency, call 911.

 - Separate yourself from others.
 While you isolate at home, keep 6 feet between yourself and other people, use a bathroom no one else uses, and don’t allow visitors into your home.
 Wear a face covering around other people, and frequently clean “high touch” surfaces like doorknobs, counters, tabletops, tables, phones, and TV remotes.